How to Submit an Abstract if Awaiting Public Release in Light of U.S. Government Shut-Down:

 GNSS-R and GNSS-RO for Environmental Monitoring

-Use of GNSS and GNSS reflections for remote sensing of ocean roughness, wave height, and wind speed; soil moisture and vegetation water content measurements; Use of GNSS radio occultation for tropospheric and ionospheric profiling; and airborne, balloon, mountain top, and other satellite-based reflectometry and radio occultation advances.
+The use of GNSS and GNSS reflections for remote sensing of ocean roughness, wave height, and wind speed; soil moisture and vegetation water content measurements.
+The use of GNSS radio occultation for tropospheric and ionospheric profiling; and airborne, balloon, mountain top, and other satellite-based reflectometry and radio occultation advances.

 High Precision GNSS Correction and Monitoring Networks